CedricLeon/Survey_RS-ML-FPGA/README.md

 ### How to generate the preprocessed data for the Review
 #### Get your Zotero information
-If you want to use similar logic and use `explore_zotero_API.ipynb`, you will need to store your Zotero API Key in this file `src/.keys`.
+If you want to use similar logic (See `explore_zotero_API.ipynb`), you will need to store your Zotero API Key in this file `src/Zotero_data_processing/.keys`.
 It should have a similar format:
 ```json
 Zotero API Key: <your_api_key>
 ```